robyhartonodev/dwhpitch/README.md

 # DWH - Pitch

-This repository contains the pitch(es) for the Datenwarehouse module.
+This repository contains the pitch for the Datenwarehouse module by Roby Hartono.

 # How to run